amsearles/GatorList_ecommerce_Site/m1/CSC648-848-Section02-Spring2017-Milestone1-Team11.md

 14. Pay functionality (how to pay for goods and services) shall **not** be implemented.
 15. Site security: basic best  practices shall be applied (as covered in the class)
 16. Modern SE processes and practices shall be used as specified in the class, including collaborative and continuous SW development
 17. The website shall prominently display the following text on all pages "SFSU Software Engineering Project, Spring 2017.
 For 		Demonstration Only".
 (Important so as to not confuse this with a real application).
 18. Application shall provide user with adequate information on its functionality.
 19. Application shall not crash, and if it does, not constantly.
 20. Application, in the event of a crash, shall be back up within 24 hours.
 21. Application shall be available during all hours except in the following cases: the website is taken down after the semester, the 	 website has crashed, contract with webserver was expired, web server access right was violated by third parties, or there is a 	serious problem/bug that needs immediate addressing.
 22. Application shall load all pages fast enough to satisfy the average user.
 23. Application shall not confuse the user with unnecessary information.
 24. Application shall provide users with all information necessary to acquire their product.
-25. All user username and password shall be adequately protected.
+25. All username and password shall be adequately protected.
+26. All data shall be adequately stored.
-26. User account and information shall not be compromised in any way.
+27. User account and information shall not be compromised in any way.
-27. Application shall provide elegant, simplistic design that looks appealing and fully functional.
+28. Application shall provide elegant, simplistic design that looks appealing and fully functional.
+29. All data and access permissions can only be changed by system administrator.
+30. All data should be backed up and secured at least 1 time(s) a week.
+31. General coding standards will be maintained; modular, readable, all brackets and semicolons in proper positions.
+32. Documentation of code will be easy and clear to understand.

 ## ANDRE
 >What kind of security do we guarantee??
 What else can we put?
 Brainstorm with team,check other websites.